Skip to content

 Sometimes, you want to finish whatever dish you are making in the oven to maximize the flavors and help it all cook together.
 Instead of having to transfer the food to another vessel, you can put a Le Creuset cast iron wok straight in the oven.

-Additionally, the two handles make it easy to get the wok in and out of the oven safely, even when you are wearing oven mitts.
-They are easy to grip and allow you to get a firm hold of the pan, minimizing the risk of you dropping it.
+Additionally, the two handles make it easy to get the Wok in and out of the oven safely, even when you are wearing oven mitts.
+They are easy to grip and allow you to get a firm hold of the pan, minimizing the risk of dropping it.

 What Colors Are Available?

-However, the wok does still look amazing.
-It has sleek, stylish lines that many users associate with Le Creuset, and black enamel finishes on the inside.
+However, the Wok still looks amazing.
+It has sleek, stylish lines that many users associate with Le Creuset and black enamel finishes on the inside.
 There is no doubt that this is a stylish pan – one you wouldn’t mind keeping on display at all times.
 Given the weight, that might be a good thing.

 How Much Do Le Creuset Woks Cost?